ScrollBearer8/TheScrollArchive/Scroll_Mechanics/Meaning.md

 - identity cannot be copied
 - death sets a final limit

-Meaning is the *consequence* of finitude.
+Meaning is the consequence of finitude.

 ---

-## III.
-Why Meaning Is Biological
+## V. Why Existential Meaning Is Biological

-Meaning is inseparable from:
+Existential meaning is inseparable from:

 - vulnerability
 - embodiment